curated by Giovanni Amelino-Camelia, Luigia Lonardelli, Vincenzo Napolano, Andrea Zanini

 One hundred years on from this publication, MAXXI is dedicating an exhibition to one of the figures to have had the greatest influence on contemporary thinking.

-Investigating the connections and the profound analogies between art and science, Into the Cosmos recounts the developments of the theory of relativity in the current vision of the universe and the fascinating spin-offs it is still producing in the field of art.
+Investigating the connections and the profound analogies between art and science, Gravity.
+The universe after Einstein recounts the developments of the theory of relativity in the current vision of the universe and the fascinating spin-offs it is still producing in the field of art.

 Through the involvement of international artists, the exhibition pays tribute to the scientist who radically altered our knowledge and perception of the universe.